qpliu/esolang/denver/README.md

 A send arm sends its right argument to its left argument.

 A receive arm assigns the message received to the first variable on the left and the sender to the second variable on the left.
-If the right argument is specified, it can only receive from the thread that is its right argument.
-If the right argument is not specified, it can receive from any thread.
+The first variable and the second variable must not be the same variable.
+The arguments on the right is a list of sender threads.
+If the list is not empty, it can only receive from a thread in the list.
+If the list is empty, it can receive from any thread.

 Loop identifiers
 ----------------